rcbops/rackspace_privatecloud_jobs/software-developer-fleet-management.md

 The ideal candidate will have the following:

-- BS/MS in Computer Science or equivalent experience.
 - 5+ years of experience in installing and maintaining Linux servers.
 - Strong programming skills (preferably python).
 - Comfortable using git or similar version control system.